This article addresses frequently asked questions and known issues about Azure Container Registry.

 Important

-To get credentials using the Azure CLI:
+To get admin credentials using the Azure CLI, run the following command:

 az acr credential show -n myRegistry